 Reputational risk is managed via monitoring, supervision, handling, and settlement coordinated by the Corporate Secretary Group which follow the provisions of the Corporate Secretary Standard Guidelines.
-Based on Guidelines, there are 4 (four) stages of reputational risk management, identification. namely measurement, monitoring, and control of risk.
-The realization of those four stages can be seen in each activity performed by the Secretary handling Corporate reputational risk, such as the Bank's activity as a public company.
+Based on the Guidelines, there are 4 (four) stages of reputational management, namely identification, measurement, monitoring, and control of risk.
+The realization of those four stages can be seen in each activity performed by the corporate secretary handling reputational risk, such as the Bank's activity as a public company.